What is an archaeologist?

 Apprenticeship opportunities are offered by employers and will be advertised on the GOV.UK website – see our Apprenticeships page for more information.

 What other jobs are open to those with archaeology training and qualifications?

-Archaeology is an attractive option for those wanting to gain skills that employers find attractive such as project management, teamwork, communication, IT, problem solving and the ability to be creative and analytical.
+Archaeology is a versatile option for those wanting to gain skills that employers find attractive, such as project management, teamwork, communication, IT, problem solving and the ability to be creative and analytical.
 The skills that archaeologists develop are highly transferable.
-Archaeology graduates work in a surprising large, and varied, number of job roles including teaching, local and national government, management and senior management, acting, and TV/media.
+Archaeology graduates work in a surprisingly large number and varied range of job roles including teaching, local and national government, management and senior management, acting, and TV/media.